 Korea does not have many distinctive monuments such as the Eiffel Tower in Paris, The Marina Bay Sands in Singapore or the Pisa Tower in Rome.

 However, standing at 480m above sea level, the Namsan Tower has an observation deck at the very top for a stunning 360 views of the city.
 This is probably the most recognizable monument in Seoul.

 Insa-dong (인사동), located in the middle of the city of Seoul, is an important place where old traditional and precious objects are exposed.

-Ikseon-Dong (not to be confused with Insadong) is a district slightly east of Insadong.
-It’s a neighborhood with the cutest little alleys with many Hanoks, trendy boutiques, amazing cafes and great restaurants.
+It’s a neighborhood with the cutest little alleys with many Hanoks, trendy boutiques, amazing cafes, and great restaurants.
 Some call Ikseon-Dong the hipster place of Seoul.
-It is certainly one of the trendiest and most up and coming neighborhood in Seoul.
+It is certainly one of the trendiest and most up-and-coming neighborhoods in Seoul.
 We simply love it!

 6. Party in Itaewon

 It is well known, Koreans like to drink and like to drink a lot!
 Korea is the country where people drink the most in Asia.

 In Seoul and especially Itaewon, you can enjoy the ultimate nightlife experience and dance until sunrise as most bars stay open till late.